Year 1 2025 - 2026

 As always, it is important to keep our bodies just as active as our minds and so for PE we will be focusing on developing our basic skills; sending and receiving; dance and gymnastics.

-This spring term, our literacy lessons were centred around the book Somebody Swallowed Stanley, which we linked closely to our science topic on materials and caring for our planet.
-Inspired by the story, we explored the impact of sea pollution and used our knowledge of animals to write detailed fact files about ocean creatures and the threats they face.
-We also thought carefully about how we could make a difference, setting personal targets such as using reusable shopping bags and turning off taps while brushing our teeth, as part of our focus on the ‘reduce, reuse, recycle’ model.
+Spring 2: Our literacy lessons will be centred around the book Somebody Swallowed Stanley, which we linked closely to our science topic on materials and caring for our planet.
+Inspired by the story, we will explore the impact of sea pollution and use our knowledge of animals to write detailed fact files about ocean creatures and the threats they face.
+We will also be thinking about how we could make a difference by focusing on the ‘reduce, reuse, recycle’ model.

 Summer Term